 The kitchen can often be a focal point of your home.
 Most of us want that space to be a space that we love.
 To really get a space that you love, consider having a more minimalist kitchen.
 Start with a good kitchen declutter and then make sure you have all of the essentials.

 When your kitchen is clean it can help you feel more at peace in your home.
 Clutter-free countertops help you have a clutter-free mind.

 Decluttering your kitchen can be an ongoing process but starting with a good purge and a minimalist mindset can get you on the right track.
 After decluttering it will be easier to keep your kitchen tidy.

 Here in a minute, I’m going to give you a few tips for decluttering your kitchen, but first, let’s make sure you are in the right mindset.

 I never want to push extreme minimalism.
 I do not consider myself a minimalist but I do live by many of the principals.
 For me it’s about staying organized, keeping a thumb on my husband’s tendency to hoard, and only keeping or purchasing what we really need or love.

 It’s not about what color your cabinets are painted or about having Pinterest worthy organization in your pantry.
 It’s about clearing out the clutter and making your life more simple.

-I have a bright with kitchen with owls on the wall and I have one storage bin in my pantry that isn’t a cardboard box.
-BUT I have clutter-free countertops (most of the time) and tiding up the kitchen can happen in minutes (if I keep up with the dishes.)
+I have a bright kitchen with owls on the wall and I have one storage bin in my pantry that isn’t a cardboard box.
+BUT I have clutter-free countertops (most of the time) and tidying up the kitchen can happen in minutes (if I keep up with the dishes.)